vplesko/OrbLang/README.md

 # Orb

 Orb is a general-purpose programming language.
 It is procedural, statically-typed, and compiled.
-A major feature is its compile-time evaluation of code, when you are able to use identifiers, types, and even Orb code itself as first-class values.
+A major feature are its compile-time evaluations, when you are able to use identifiers, types, and even Orb code itself as first-class values.

 It offers a powerful macro system - procedures which return Orb code to be compiled.
 This allows you to parameterize and reuse similar bits of code, making your codebase more succint and easily readable.